Daily Employee Morale and Productivity

 Simplicity… and anonymity

-Food flavouring company Dallant has measured their daily employee morale and productivity since 2012:
+Food flavouring company Dallant has measured their daily employee morale and production efficiency since 2012:

 “I like to keep things simple” says Joan Manel, HR Director.
 “We have a device where employees press a green or red button at the end of the workday to tell us how they feel.”